NOT REALLY A WEBSITE

-Low-to-no-cost Cooling
+Low-To-No-Cost Cooling

 for a rapidly warming world

-SolarSnow is a Canadian company developing cooling systems that operate cost-free for the five billion people facing both rising temperatures and increasing energy prices.
+SolarSnow is a Canadian company developing cooling systems that operate cost-free for the five billion people currently facing both rising temperatures and increasing energy prices.

-Patents for SolarSnow's portable models (the size of computer screens) have been published in 242 countries and territories.
+Patents for SolarSnow's portable models (the size of 24" computer screens) have been published in 242 countries and territories.
 Patents were granted in 2020 by the USA, in 2021 by China and in 2022 by Hong Kong.
-More than just practical emergency back-ups during power outages, the heat-driven portables are mostly transparent and hung on the inside of closed windows to provide a steady stream of gentle cooling for small sitting areas, crib areas, kitchen tables, etc. Larger systems can sit on balconies, outside walls, roofs or the ground to cool homes, commercial or industrial buildings, commercial freezers, etc.
+Availability target: 2026. canPortables hang on the inside of closed windows to provide a stream of gentle cooling for small sitting areas, cribs, kitchen tables, etc. Most are semi-transparent, allowing for visibility to the outdoors.
+They are more than just emergency back-ups in power outages.

 Commercial distribution of the portable units would begin with the easiest-to-reach hot zones globally, especially those confronting power brown-outs due to heat waves.